manishmadugula/Notes/Code/leetcode.md

     - Kind of like merge sort, find the sum of elements between 2 equal elements of the array.
   - https://www.geeksforgeeks.org/minimum-number-operation-required-convert-number-x-y/
     - Simple BFS
+    - if the number becomes negative, don't push children in the queue.
+    - if the number is already visiited then skip.
   - https://www.geeksforgeeks.org/given-an-array-of-numbers-arrange-the-numbers-to-form-the-biggest-number/
     - Custom sorting method assuming it as string
   - https://www.geeksforgeeks.org/find-local-minima-array/